+It is time for the Crisco Pie Crust Recipe.
 A pie crust is a simple and tasty recipe and can be used in many ways.
-Here, we will explain to you how to make an easy pie crust using Crisco shortening.
-Using the right shortening agent in the right quantities lend crispiness and crumbliness to all baked products, including pie crusts.
+Here, we will explain how to make an easy pie crust using Crisco shortening.
+Using the right shortening agent in the right quantities lends crispiness and crumbliness to all baked products, including pie crusts.

 Crisco Pie Crust

 B&G Foods, an American company, introduced the brand of Crisco shortening in 1911.
 In those days, this was the first ever shortening brand to use vegetable oil, which was cottonseed oil.
 The company acquired the patent rights to hydrogenate this oil in 1903.

 This process was known as shortening.
 In this process, the oil’s fat remains in the solid state even at room temperature.
 After the company won the patents for this process, it came up with many names to market it and finally settled on Crisco, which can also be considered the short name of crystallized cottonseed oil.

 Shortening is used for baking short doughs that don’t need the presence of gluten to stretch them.
 The gluten in the bread stops it from becoming flaky, thereby messing up the pie crust.
 Since a shortening agent keeps fat in its solid state even at room temperature, it doesn’t react with water nor activate any compounds that form gluten.